How Much Can You Afford to Spend in Retirement?

 Many people want to take advantage of their early retirement while they are still spry and energetic enough to travel, or just make up for lost time on their (expensive) hobbies that they put to the side before retirement.
 As we get older, we tend to slow down and get more sedentary.
 This often translates to a decreased desire to spend.
 And then towards the end of our live there are a number of medical expenses that we will likely need to contend with.
 Source: Retirement Researcher - Wade Pfau, Ph.D, CFA

 Many retirement planning softwares such as eMoney use Monte Carlo to test if one will have enough income throughout retirement.
-This approach runs a retirement scenario modeling 1,000 random scenarios to see what the likelihood of success will be.
+The Monte Carlo simulation for retirement runs a scenario modeling 1,000 random scenarios to see what the likelihood of success will be.

 According to eMoney, “Monte Carlo simulations model the probability of different outcomes in a process that can’t be easily predicted due to the intervention of random variables.”